sairam2661/sairam2661.github.io/README.md

 ## About Me
-As an upcoming Master of Science in Computer Science student at UCSD, I am passionate about exploring the realms of machine learning, computer vision, temporal analysis, and data-centric artificial intelligence.
+As an incoming Master of Science in Computer Science student at UCSD, I am passionate about exploring the realms of machine learnig, computer vision, temporal analysis, and explainable AI.
 My research interests lie in developing novel algorithms and models in these areas.

 ## Technical Skills
 - Python, Scala, Java, SQL, C++, HTML/CSS, JavaScript